belalsamyyy/SimpleAPI/README.md

     }
 ```

+### One More Thing 😎

-💡 last tip:  you can customize your `endpoint` from your function as you want, like this
+💡 tip #1:  you can customize your `endpoint` from your function as you want, like this

 ```swift
    func getVideos(page: Int, genreID: String) {